C1-inhibitor: Hereditary angioedema

-For other conditions

-The activation of the complement cascade can cause damage to cells, therefore the inhibition of the complement cascade can work as a medicine in certain conditions.
-When someone has a heart attack, for instance, the lack of oxygen in heart cells causes necrosis in heart cells: Dying heart cells spill their contents in the extracellular environment, which triggers the complement cascade.
-Activation of the complement cascade attracts phagocytes that leak peroxide and other reagents, which may increase the damage for the surviving heart cells.
-Inhibition of the complement cascade can decrease this damage.

 Synthesis

 C1-inhibitor is contained in the human blood; it can, therefore, be isolated from donated blood.
 Risks of infectious disease transmission (viruses, prions, etc.) and relative expense of isolation prevented widespread use.
 It is also possible to produce it by recombinant technology, but Escherichia coli (the most commonly used organism for this purpose) lacks the eukaryotic ability to glycosylate proteins; as C1-inhibitor is particularly heavily glycosylated, this sialylated recombinant form would have a short circulatory life (the carbohydrates are not relevant to the inhibitor function).
 Therefore, C1-inhibitor has also been produced in glycosylated form using transgenic rabbits.
 This form of recombinant C1-inhibitor also has been given orphan drug status for delayed graft function following organ transplantation and for capillary leakage syndrome.

+Research

+The activation of the complement cascade can cause damage to cells, therefore the inhibition of the complement cascade can work as a medicine in certain conditions.